routeflags/acts_as_graph_diagram/README.md

 end
 ```

-3. Then append the line to your javascript file like below:
+3. Then execute a D3 query in your javascript file as below:
 ```javascript
 // v7.4.4
 d3.json("http://127.0.0.1:3000/data_network").then(function (graph) {});